Fathima-Muhammed-Nizar/Youtube-Sentiment-Analysis/README.md

 # Overview

-A Machine Learning + Flask web app that performs sentiment analysis on YouTube video comments.
+A Machine Learning + Flask web app using TensorFlow/Keras to classify Youtube video comments as Positive, Neu- tral, or Negative.
-The model is trained on the Sentiment140 dataset
+The model is trained on the Sentiment140 dataset.

+# Features

+- **ML Model Training (TensorFlow + Keras):**
+Tokenizes and pads text sequences.
+Embedding + GlobalAveragePooling + Dense Neural Network.
+Achieves high accuracy on sentiment classification.

+- **Sentiment Prediction:**
+Loads trained model and tokenizer to predict sentiments on new text.

+- **YouTube Integration:**
+Uses YouTube Data API to fetch video comments.

+- **Web App (Flask):**
+Simple frontend form to enter a YouTube video URL.
+Displays comment-wise sentiment results and a summary table.

 # Tech Stack
 Python 3